 Brandt’s interface is good for first-timers who want to try out electric stoves.
 Boasting 10 safety features, this stove ensures capable cooking that’s non-hazardous.

 It’s no slouch in power either with a maximum output of 2800W.
 That’s higher than most stoves.

-This stove is an essential in a kitchen owned by a family with young kids, the elderly or people who have mobility and awareness issues.
+This electric stove is an essential in a kitchen owned by a family with young kids, the elderly or people who have mobility and awareness issues.
 With features such as an anti-overflow system and small object detection, it’s a must-have for anyone whose main concern is safety.

 - Anti-overflow system for cooking

 Here’s an excerpt of the Brandt BPI6210B Induction Hob by blogger ourlittlesmarties:

 Great for tiny spaces, this practical, two-ring induction hob comes with all the right essentials for safety that gives me the peace of mind in the kitchen for the whole family’s safety.
 I LOVE its sleek, stylish and shiny glass frame that is extremely easy to clean!